George Lincoln Rockwell: Upbringing and family

 Rockwell was born in Bloomington, Illinois, on March 9, 1918, the oldest of three children born to vaudeville performers George Lovejoy "Doc" Rockwell and Claire Schade.
 Rockwell was of English and Scottish ancestry on his paternal side and of French and German ancestry on his maternal side.
 At the time of Rockwell's birth, his father Doc Rockwell was rising in fame, and by 1921, he was a star and one of the highest-paid vaudeville actors in the nation.
 His mother largely retired from performance after Rockwell was born.
 He was usually called Lincoln, and went by the nickname Link.
 His parents divorced when Rockwell was six years old, and for the rest of his youth he divided his time between his mother in Atlantic City, New Jersey, and his father in Boothbay Harbor, Maine.

 His father was emotionally distant and constantly belittled him.
 A biographer described Rockwell's father as "an egomaniac"; a relative said that he could not recall a single instance of Rockwell's father expressing affection for him.
 Rockwell greatly desired his father's approval, and made an effort to emulate him.
-While his father continued to be financially well off, he often did not pay child support, and his ex-wife and children struggled to financially get by.
+While his father continued to be financially well off, he often did not pay child support, and his ex-wife and children struggled to make ends meet.
 After the divorce, Claire moved in with her sister, Arline; Arline was a domineering woman who despised Rockwell's father.
 Arline regularly beat Rockwell from the ages of 6 to 15, and psychologically abused Rockwell until he left for college.
-Unlike his two siblings, he refused to submit to her authority, which only lead to more abuse.
+Unlike his two siblings, he refused to submit to her authority, which only led to more abuse.

 His family was often casually antisemitic, but not to a greater extent than most middle-class families of the time.
-Doc Rockwell's business friends, many of whom were Jewish, frequently visited their family home, including Benny Goodman, Groucho Marx, Fred Allen, and Walter Winchell.
+Doc Rockwell's business friends, many of whom were Jewish, frequently visited their family home, including Benny Goodman, Groucho Marx, and Walter Winchell.
 Rockwell's mother may have had antisemitic views.
 His father was inconsistent; he had used antisemitic epithets at home, but the outward display of it horrified him and later he tried repeatedly to dissuade his son from his views.
 Rockwell was an extroverted and rebellious teenager, resulting in disciplinary action taken against him at school and middling grades.
 Despite this, he was well liked in his community; many expected him to go into show business like his father.
 He was a self taught reed and flageolet player and organized a big band called the "Phantoms of Swing" as a teenager, which played locally.
 He worked as a waiter at a local hotel as a teenager.